 The inaugural class of 10 students arrived on campus in August 2017.

-By fall 2021, the Clark Scholars Program is expected to be 40 students strong.
+By fall 2021, the Clark Scholars Program is approximately 40 students strong.
 The program, which is part of the university’s Opportunity Vanderbilt initiative, provides scholarship support to exceptional students representing many backgrounds and viewpoints.

 “My father never forgot that his business successes began with an engineering scholarship,” said Courtney Clark Pastrick, board chair of the A. James & Alice B. Clark Foundation and one of Mr. Clark’s three children.
 She is also a member of Vanderbilt’s Board of Trust.
 “He firmly believed in the power of education to develop young leaders — and that engineering leaders can change our world for the better.”

 The Clark Scholars Program provides numerous opportunities to develop a specific type of engineer who merges superb leadership talent, a dedication to civic engagement and a world-class engineering education.
 As the practice of engineering becomes increasingly diverse, it must retain its emphasis on the public good while contributing to economic growth.
 While this is an age-old mission, the nature of engineering problems has changed and the complexity of solutions has increased.
 Clark Scholars will be uniquely prepared to lead in a changing world where technological developments will depend more on human-centered design and engineering problems will become more difficult to solve.